Probabilistic Sampling of Balanced K-Means using Adiabatic Quantum Computing: Experiments and Results

-\textbf{Quantum annealing} (QA) experiments are performed on the D-Wave Advantage 2 Prototype 1.1~\citep{mcgeoch_dwave_2022}.
+\paragraph{Implementation details.} \textbf{Quantum annealing} (QA) experiments are performed on the D-Wave Advantage 2 Prototype 1.1~\citep{mcgeoch_dwave_2022}.
 The system offers 563 working qubits, each connected with up to 20 neighbors.
 For each clustering problem 5000 measurements are performed, each with 50$\mu\text{s}$ annealing time.

-Due to the strong compute-time limitations on an AQC, all Lagrangian optimization steps are performed with SIM, before measuring the final results on the AQC.
+Due to the strong compute-time limits on an QA, all Lagrangian optimization steps are performed with SIM, before measuring the final results on the QA.

 \textbf{Simulated annealing} (SIM) provided by D-Wave is used for larger scale comparisons.
 Similar to QA, we perform 5000 runs for each clustering problem.
 We reduce the number of sweeps performed in each run to 30, which allows us to sample the Boltzmann distribution at a sufficiently high temperature in most scenarios, making it comparable to QA.